LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `scopes`
 	simple example illustrating predicate scope semantics

+- `scratchcards`
+	solution for the Advent of Code 2023 Day 4 problem; illustrates the use of the `grammars` library

 - `searching`
 	state-space searching framework
 	(this example includes some code adapted from Ivan Bratko's "Prolog